quiltdata/quilt/docs/Advanced Features/Spreadsheets.md

 Quilt will try to guess table orientation by analazyng Schema.

 Table may have empty cells.
-They will be replaced by null in resulting JSON Tables may contain strings, numbers, booleans and dates.
+They will be replaced by null in resulting JSON.

+Tables may contain strings, numbers, booleans and dates.
 Dates will be converted into YYYY-MM-DD format.
 If JSON Schema has `{ type: "array" }` for cell, quilt will convert this string to array, splitting items by coma.
+Also quilt will try to parse strings as JSON, string `"{"a": 1, "b", 2}"` in spreadsheet's cell will become real object in resulting JSON.